CartwrightLab/dawg/readme.txt

 success (q).
 PL: The rate parameter (a), the maximum gap size.

 To create a recombinant tree, you may need to specifically describe and label the inner nodes at which the recombination events occur.
-See example4.dawg.

 Gamma takes precedence over Alpha.